Augustus7734/astrozane-hugo/content/about/about.md

 I've also worked as a communications/marketing intern for [NSF's NOIRLab](https://noirlab.edu/public/) and the [EUEC Convention](https://euec.com/).
 [See my resume for more details](https://astrozane.com/about/resume/).

 I offer private stargazing events in the Tucson area, utilizing my large telescopes to provide breathtaking views of the night sky.
 Whether for individuals, families, or as a unique experience for corporate events, these sessions offer a personalized journey through the stars.
 I offer help with setting up and repairing telescopes as well.
 Feel free to visit my [booking page](https://astrozane.com/about/booking/).
+I also provide telescope help and repairs as as service.
+For more information, [contact me](https://astrozane.com/links/contact/).

 ## Astronomy Outreach